Version Control For Migrations

 Factors to Consider When Selecting a Version Control for Migrations Solution

-1. Compatibility: Ensure the tool supports your database type (e.g., MySQL, PostgreSQL, MongoDB).
+1. Compatibility: Ensure the tool supports your database system (e.g., MySQL, PostgreSQL, MongoDB).

-2. Ease of Use: Look for intuitive interfaces and clear documentation.
+2. Ease of Use: Look for a solution with a user-friendly interface and clear documentation.

-4. Integration: Check compatibility with your CI/CD pipeline and other development tools.
+4. Integration: Check if the tool integrates with your existing CI/CD pipeline and development tools.

-5. Scalability: Choose a solution that can handle the complexity of your project.
+5. Scalability: Choose a tool that can handle the complexity of your project as it grows.

 Popular Tools and Their Features